MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 <!-- ====================================================================== -->
 ## Step 1 - Install Visual Studio

 Microsoft Visual Studio is required.
 Microsoft Visual Studio Code is not supported for this sample.
 This repo sample is a Visual Studio 2019 project.
-It is currently being tested within Visual Studio 2022.

 1. If Visual Studio (minimum required version) is not already installed with C++ support, in a separate window or tab, see [Install Visual Studio](../how-to/machine-setup.md#install-visual-studio) in _Set up your Dev environment for WebView2_.
 Follow the steps in that section to install Visual Studio with C++ support, and then return to this page and continue the steps below.